Lewis-Hotchen/Ringed-City-Vault/The Ringed City - A Dark Souls Fan Setting/Setting/Timeline/The Ringed City Timeline.md

 ---

 # 2443
-## *A new Archtree is discoverd*
+## *A new Archtree is discovered*
 ##### An Archtree, not too distant, predicted to be about 2 years away with current technology.
 Probes and automaton sent to understand what it is.
 ---

 # 2442
 ## *Ash Lake Observation is built*
 ##### Ash Lake is the first major discovery of the Great Hollow.
 A bed of ash at the bottom of the Archtree.
-A 2 week journey down the archtree to reach.
+A 2 week journey down The Archtree to reach.
 From there, they were able to observe more, and further.
 ---

 # 2431